square/leakcanary/docs/faq.md

 ## Can a leak be caused by the Android SDK?

 Yes.
 There are a number of known memory leaks that have been fixed over time in AOSP as well as in manufacturer implementations.
 When such a leak occurs, there is little you can do as an app developer to fix it.
-For that reason, LeakCanary has a built-in list of known Android leaks to recognize: [AndroidReferenceMatchers](/leakcanary/api/shark-android/shark/-android-reference-matchers/).
+For that reason, LeakCanary has a built-in list of known Android leaks to recognize, called [Library Leaks](fundamentals-how-leakcanary-works.md#library-leaks).

-If you find a new one, please [create an issue](https://github.com/square/leakcanary/issues/new/choose) and follow these steps:
+If you find a new one, please [create an issue](https://github.com/square/leakcanary/issues/new/choose) (choose **🤖Leak in Android SDK / support library**) and follow these steps:

 1. Provide the entire leak trace information (including metadata), and use backticks (`) for formatting.
 2. Read the AOSP source for that version of Android, and try to figure out why it happens.
 You can easily navigate through SDK versions by switching branches on the GitHub mirror: [android/platform_frameworks_base](https://github.com/android/platform_frameworks_base).